Chronic Fatigue Syndrome and Epstein-Barr Virus - Natural help

 Chronic Fatigue Syndrome

-Very often a person who is feeling abnormally tired for no apparent reason should question their life style and diet in the first place and make sure they are receiving the correct amount of vitamins and minerals and that their diet is not too high in sugars resulting in wild swings of blood glucose levels.
-In addition food allergies can cause serious problems and rectification can give amazing results.
+Very often a person who is feeling abnormally tired for no apparent reason should question their lifestyle and diet in the first place and make sure they are receiving the correct amount and type of vitamins and minerals and that their diet is not too high in sugars resulting in wild swings in blood glucose levels.
+In addition, food allergies can cause serious problems and rectification can give amazing results.
 Assuming all is well we can move on to the next areas to consider before deciding that we are dealing with true CFS.

 A great deal of medical research continues to look at the many possible causes for chronic fatigue syndrome.
 These have included genetic, infectious agents, along with immunologic, neurologic, and psychiatric conditions but no conclusions have been reached.
 It is known that this condition is a heterogeneous (composed of diverse parts) disorder possibly involving an interaction of biologic systems.
 Similarities with fibromyalgia exist and existing illnesses include IBS, depression, and headaches.
 Several other illnesses have symptoms that mimic CFS, including, Epstein - Barr virus, myalgic encephalomyelitis, neurasthenia, multiple chemical sensitivities, and chronic mononucleosis